 Here E and E0 are a patient’s minute ventilation volume (Vm) after and before the use of opioids, respectively.
 E0 was assumed to be 1.
 RL is the buprenorphine-occupied mu receptor, and Rtotal is the total amount of receptor (the sum of free, opioid-occupied, and naloxone-occupied receptors), which was assumed to be 1.
 The parameter α is the intrinsic activity of each opioid and takes a value between 0 and 1.
 The α values for buprenorphine was estimated to be 0.56 (coefficient of variation 5.6%), based on pharmacokinetic-pharmacodynamic analysis of respiratory depression in healthy volunteers [1].
 Our model was able to reproduce clinical data showing buprenorphine-induced ventilation depression and naloxone-mediated reversal (Clinical_Comparison_all/Clinical_Comparison_Buprenorphine/figs/Buprenorphine_IV_Naloxone_IV_Full_timepoints.pdf).

-To recreate the figure, run “Buprenorphine_IV.sh” in (Clinical_Comparison_Buprenorphine/).
-The figure, automatically saved in figs/, will depict respiratory depression in response to .2mg Buprenorphine followed by reversal by a 90-minute infusion of naloxone started 30 minutes after Buprenorphine dosing.

 For fentanyl, it was estimated that the relationship between its concentration and the ventilation is non-linear and has different parameters for naïve vs chronic users [3].